therealplato/therealplato.com/hugosite/content/posts/breakingprod.md

 a day?
 Probably still too high, but who knows?
 Searching "meteor risk calculator" finds global aggregates but no obvious way to assess impact risk at a particular location.

-Often the best we can do is evaluate relative risks - "it might happen" or "it probably will happen"?
+Often the best we can do is evaluate relative risks - "it might happen" vs "it probably will happen."
 On a given day, a meteor taking out the server is less likely than me deploying problematic code.
 If my objective is to maximize uptime, bombproofing the data center is an option, but my time is probably better spent writing better code.